By Mike Loughrin, CEO for Transformance Advisors

 But time is running short.
 You need to leave for your second appointment.

 As expected, the Marketing department is all abuzz with noise and excitement.

-You mention to the chief marketing officer that this new concept did not come up during your earlier meeting with engineering.
-He responds: “Yes, this is probably a change to the design specifications that we will talk about at our quarterly business review meeting.
+You mention to the chief marketing officer how this new concept did not come up during your earlier meeting with engineering.
+He responds: “Yes, this is probably a change to the design specifications.
+We will need talk about this at our quarterly business review meeting.
 But, for now, we need to stay focused on meeting the goals and aspirations of our customers.”

 Waiting for a quarterly meeting seems very sluggish.
 But time is up and you have your next appointment.

-You are always excited with the action that takes place in production and logistics.
+You are always excited with the action which takes place in production and logistics.
 The sights and sounds of your tour don’t let you down.
 This is a great place to work.